Scorpian-my/Mine-Coin/README.md

 2. Install git here: `https://git-scm.com/download/win`
 3. In cmd(The command prompt) type: `git clone https://github.com/Scorpian-my/Mine-Coin`
 3. Gain access to the repo's dir: `cd Mine-Coin`
+4. Install Librarys source `pip install -r requirements.txt`
-4. Using cmd type `python main.py` into the terminal (Do all of this in the same terminal)
+5. Using cmd type `python main.py` into the terminal (Do all of this in the same terminal)

 ---